MISP/misp-website/_pages/datamodels.md

 *   **target-machine**: Attack Targets Machine Name(s)
 *   **target-org**: Attack Targets Department or Organization(s)
 *   **target-user**: Attack Targets Username(s)
+*   **telfhash**: telfhash is symbol hash for ELF files, just like imphash is imports hash for PE files.
 *   **text**: Name, ID or a reference
 *   **threat-actor**: A string identifying the threat actor
 *   **tlsh**: A checksum in the Trend Micro Locality Sensitive Hash format